vino9net/vinobank-gitops/README.md

-# Vinobank Team GitOps repo
+# Vino Team GitOps repo

 This repo contains K8S manifests that will be used by FluxCD (or ArgoCD) for deployments